Table of Contents

 You can divide clumps in spring or fall, or sow the ripe seeds late summer.

-They pair well with Christmas fern, Dutchman’s breeches (dicentra cucullaria) and squirrel corn, Mayapple (podophyllum peltatum), and Virginia bluebells (mertensia virginica).
+They pair well with Christmas fern, Dutchman’s breeches (Dicentra cucullaria) and squirrel corn, Mayapple (Podophyllum peltatum), and Virginia bluebells (Mertensia virginica).
 If you love its “droopy” look, ninebark is a shrub to look into too!
 I sometimes describe plants like fleabane as “shabby chic”, and bellwort has that sort of twist to it, but it blooms earlier.

 This is one of the many wild plants that will seriously decline where deer are overpopulated.
 If you’re in downtown Halliburton you may wants some protection around them!